 In the new bull, only natural individuals owning more than 10% of the license must be included on it; if no one owns more than 10% the license must list the owner with the highest ownership stake.
 The WSLCB would need to know who held less than 10 percent of the total shares.

 Additionally, a non-resident may control over 10% of a registered company as long as the WSLCB has the same investigative powers as they would have with a resident.
 The new bill also requires that the WSLCB create a form specifically for organizations looking for marijuana licenses.

-US lawmakers have passed different bills in 2022 to legalize marijuana, which is already legal in several states.
-Although adult-use marijuana is now legal in Washington and 18 US states, it is still prohibited at the federal level.
+Although adult-use marijuana is now legal in Washington, it is still prohibited at the federal level.
 In 2018, the US Farm Bill legalized use and cultivation of low-THC cannabis, also known as hemp.
 A year later, the US House of Representatives presented the Marijuana Opportunity, Reinvestment, and Expungement (MORE) Act in a bid to legalize recreational and medical marijuana.
 The 2019 MORE Act was passed by the House in 2020 but filed to gain approval from the Senate.
 In 2022, the House moved forward with another MORE Act, which seeks to: